NoroffFEU/development-platforms/src/content/docs/webdev-hosting/WP-engine/wp-engine-case-study.md

 Dreamhost is, as mentioned above, also mentioned by Wordpress as an example hosting service.
 They can be compared to WP Engine when it comes to great security, and good hosting plan options.
 They have unlimited monthly data transfers, unlimited websites and domain-management tools.
 But as with Hostinger, there is no telephone support available.
 They also lack Windows-based servers and email in the Shared Starter plan.

+## Getting started

+This is how you can get started with WP Engine from scratch.

+1. Subsribe to a WP Engine-plan that fit your needs.
+2. Log in to the User Portal on [WP Engine](https://wpengine.com/)
+3. Click "Add site"
+4. Choose if you want to start with a blank site, a WooCommerce site or transfer a site that already exists.
+5. Fill in the site name and environment name.
+6. Select the environment type (production, staging or development).
+7. Click on "Add site" and you are good to go!

 ## Conclusion

 WP Engine is a great hosting service for Wordpress if you want to feel secure and taken care of.
 Having 24/7 expert customer support is very important if you want to make sure that everything is as it should be at all times.
 Also, the high level of security, continous backup and automatic updates can give you much more time to sit back and do what you are supposed to do, without worrying too much about the security.
 There are positives and negatives with all hosting services, and it's hard to say that one is better than the other.
 The biggest negative with WP Engine seems to be the pricing.
 If you can afford it, I think it will be worth it, given the time you don't need to think about the security, speed and overall well-being of your Wordpress website.